rjrodger/gubu/README.md

 ```
 Gubu(Number)('abc') // throws an Error with message:
-'Validation failed for path "" with value "x" because the value is not of type number.'
+'Validation failed for property "" with value "x" because the value is not of type number.'

 Gubu({ top: { foo: String, bar: Number }})({ top: { foo: 123, bar: 'abc'}}) // throws an Error with message:
 `
-Validation failed for path "top.foo" with value "123" because the value is not of type string.
+Validation failed for property "top.foo" with value "123" because the value is not of type string.
-Validation failed for path "top.bar" with value "abc" because the value is not of type number.
+Validation failed for property "top.bar" with value "abc" because the value is not of type number.
 `
 ```